 - Start poetry readings through invited poets from St Andrews, other cities in the UK and Europe.

-- Create dialogue and research in the form of Day Conferences.
+- Create dialogue and research in the form of International Conferences.

 - Publish Conference Proceedings.